develephant/corona-html5-plugin-boilerplate/README.md

 ./create.sh <plugin_name> <plugin_directory_path>
 ```

-The directory should not exists, it will be created for you.
+The directory should not exist, it will be created for you.

 __Example__